inloop/image-picker/README.md

 ### Capture settings

-Currently Image Picker supports capturing *photos* and *live photos*.
-Videos will be supported soon.
+Currently Image Picker supports capturing *photos*, *live photos* and *videos*.

 To configure Image Picker to support desired media type use `CaptureSettings` struct.
 Use property `cameraMode` to specify what kind of output you are interested in.
 If you don't intend to support live photos at all, please use value `photo`, otherwise `photoAndLivePhoto`.
+If you wish to capture photos and videos use `photoAndVideo`.
+Capturing videos and live photos at the same time is not supported and you nor can't switch between presets after it's been configrued.

 By default, all captured assets are not saved to photo library but rather provided to you by the delegate right away.
 However if you wish to save assets to photo library set `savesCapturedAssetToPhotoLibrary` to *true*.